ampil/export-android-tabs/README.md

 # export-android-tabs

-A PowerShell tool to export open tabs in a Chrome browser on a phone to computer on Windows and convert it to a CSV file.
+A PowerShell tool to export open tabs in a Chrome browser on an Android phone to a computer on Windows.
+Outputs are JSON and CSV files.

 ## Prerequisites